jhoak/provisio/README.md

-# provisio
+# Provisio
 Run a program somewhere on the Interwebs for free.
+W.I.P.A.F.

+Alternate names: trustcall